RoseWild15/PortfolioProjects/Power BI/Steam Games Analytics/README.md

 Problem #1: Upon loading the data into Power Query it was obvious the data had shifted across columns such as "name" being under "release date" and so on.

 Solution: I booted up Jupyter Notebook, imported Pandas and read in the CSV file.
-It became immediately clear that the problem was a header titled "DiscountDLC Count" which was supposed to be 2 seperate headers, so I used Python to correct the headers as well as drop various headers that were of no use to me such as "Screenshots" header that contained URL links etc.
+It became immediately clear that the problem was a header titled "DiscountDLC Count" which was supposed to be 2 seperate headers, so I used Python to correct the headers as well as drop various headers that were of no use to me such as "Screenshots" header that contained URL links etc I then exported the cleaned version and loaded it into Power BI.

 Problem #2: Raw game data contains multiple comma-separated genres per title (e.g., "Action, Indie, RPG"), which whilst normal for a game to be considered multiple genres it made standard visual filtering inaccurate and resulted in duplicate counts or unreadable category grouping.